 IDCARE supports thousands of scam victims every year.
 It’s common for them to feel very embarrassed about what’s happened and worthless.
 That’s the stigma.
 But we know that one of the key reasons scammers are successful is because their deception is plausible.
 Scammers knowing a little bit about a person, such as from information gleaned from data breaches, can make their deception very convincing!
 Just knowing someone’s name, a password, or even who they bank with and their account number, can be the difference between belief (and scam compliance) and disbelief (or scam avoidance).

 Given the enormity of scam communications happening every day, it is almost impossible to know whether an email, a message or a phone call from a scammer is because of a data breach.
-Once a phone is active or an email account created, anyone is vulnerable to being contacted by a scammer.
+Once a phone is active or an email account is created, anyone is vulnerable to being contacted by a scammer.
 Enrolling in Government programs like “Do Not Call” does not work on criminals.
-They’re not genuine marketers who can be fined by Government.
+They’re not genuine marketers who can be fined by the Government.
 They are criminals who don’t care what the rules are.

 People are contacted by scammers because the scammers need something from them.
 So if a data breach didn’t result in a criminal harvesting all the details they need, scamming will likely present as a continued risk.
 If not by the criminal responsible for the breach, then others willing to give it a go.